analogdevicesinc/ai8x-synthesis/README.md

 (ai8x-training) $ pip3 install -U pip wheel setuptools
 ```

-The next step differs depending on whether the system uses Linux with CUDA 11.1, or any other setup.
+The next step differs depending on whether the system uses Linux with CUDA 11.1, or any other setup, and whether PyTorch or TensorFlow is used.

-For CUDA 11.1 on Linux:
+**For PyTorch CUDA 11.1 on Linux:**

 ```shell
 (ai8x-training) $ pip3 install -r requirements-cu111.txt
 ```

-For all other systems, including CUDA 10.2 on Linux:
+**For all other PyTorch systems, including CUDA 10.2 on Linux:**

 ```shell
 (ai8x-training) $ pip3 install -r requirements.txt
 ```

-For TensorFlow (CUDA or CPU, all operating systems):
+**For TensorFlow (CUDA 11.0 or CPU, all operating systems):**

 ```shell
 (ai8x-training) $ cd TensorFlow
 (ai8x-training) $ pip3 install -r requirements_tf.txt
 ```

+*For more information on TensorFlow installation, please refer to /aix8-training/TensorFlow/README.md.*

 ##### Repository Branches